MSD Manual

 • Biopsy

-Amyloidosis is sometimes difficult for doctors to recognize because it causes so many different problems.
-However, doctors suspect amyloidosis when people have symptoms involving multiple organs of the body, or if they have unexplained heart, kidney, or liver failure.
+Amyloidosis is sometimes difficult for doctors to recognize because it causes so many different problems, and many of these problems are also caused by other diseases.
+Doctors suspect amyloidosis when people have symptoms involving multiple organs of the body, or if they have unexplained heart, kidney, or liver failure.
 Macroglossia is not a common symptom, but when it occurs it is suggestive of amyloidosis.
 When several family members have heart or nerve problems, it may suggest AF amyloidosis.
 Unexplained heart symptoms in older men is suggestive of ATTRwt amyloidosis.

 The diagnosis is generally made by testing a small amount of abdominal fat obtained through a needle inserted in the belly (fat pad biopsy).
 Alternatively, doctors can do a biopsy by taking a sample of tissue from a part of the body that has been affected by the amyloidosis, such as the heart, kidneys, or liver, and examining it under a microscope with the use of special stains.